Team-Full-Stack/teamfullstack/_posts/2024-04-30-aspnet-efcore.md

 ---
 layout: distill
-title: Asp.net 8.0 and Next with Docker-compose
+title: ASP.net 8.0 and Entity Core Framework with postgres sql and docker compose
-description: How to create a project with Asp Dotnet 8.0 and Next with Docker-compose
+description: ASP.net 8.0 and Entity Core Framework with postgres sql and docker compose
 tags: Docker-compose With dotnet and next
 giscus_comments: true
 date: 2024-04-18